 The most powerful earthquake on record occurred in Chile on May 22, 1960.
 The magnitude 9.5 quake caused $550 million in damage, killed more than 2,000 people and injured more than 3,000.
 It also caused a tsunami, which caused additional destruction in Hawaii, Japan, the Philippines and the West coast of the United States.

-Earthquake Risk in the United States: The first national study of earthquake risk in the United States was released by the Federal Emergency Management Agency (FEMA) in September 2000.
-The study estimated that over time earthquake losses in the United States could average $4.4 billion dollars a year.
-This estimate includes only capital losses, such as repairing or replacing buildings, contents and inventory ($3.49 billion), and loss of income, including business interruption, rental income and wage losses ($0.93 billion).
+A 2017 Federal Emergency Management Agency (FEMA) study estimated that over time earthquake losses in the United States could average $6.14 billion dollars a year.
+This estimate includes only capital losses, such as repairing or replacing buildings, contents and inventory, and loss of income, including business interruption, rental income and wage losses.
 It does not cover damage and losses to critical facilities, transportation and utility lines or indirect economic losses.

 The study pointed out the need for increased recognition of metropolitan areas with “low seismic hazard” but “high seismic risk,” such as New York City and Boston, which have high concentrations of buildings and an infrastructure that was built without taking into account seismic codes.
 Although the likelihood of catastrophic quakes occurring in these areas is statistically low, the potential cost is very high.
 In addition, because of the perception of low risk, neither the public nor the private sector has developed earthquake preparedness programs that teach people how to protect against earthquake damage and injury.